Canva/terraform-provider-buildkite/website/docs/r/pipeline.md

 * `env` - (Optional) pipeline environment variables

-* `team_ids` - (Optional) an array of team ids to associate given pipeline with.
+* `team_ids` - (Optional) a list of team ids to associate given pipeline with.
 Buildkite doesn't allow you to create a pipeline if you not an admin or if you a member of more that one team or none of them.
 This argument is needed to address this issue.

 * `step` - (Required) nested block list configuring the steps to run.
 Must provide at least one.